 Lia Van Leer

-Pioneer in the field of art film programming and film archiving in Israel, Lia van Leer is the founder of the Haifa Cinematheque, the Jerusalem Cinematheque, the Israel Film Archive and the Jerusalem Film Festival.
+Pioneer in the field of art film programming and film archiving in Israel, Lia van Leer was the founder of the Haifa Cinematheque, the Jerusalem Cinematheque, the Israel Film Archive, and the Jerusalem Film Festival.

 In 1940, her parents sent her on the long trip to Palestine to visit her sister Bruria, a dentist, who had emigrated in 1936 and was living in Tel Aviv.
 The sisters never saw their parents again.
 The Germans captured Beltsy in July 1941 and murdered their father together with other leaders of the Jewish community.
 Their mother and grandmother were deported to Transnistria, a region in the western Ukraine between the Bug and Dniester rivers, where they both died in the camps.